“The sun is more active than it was in the last cycle.”

 Solar maximums often have two “arms”.
 The time from solar minimum to first peak lasts about three years.
 The researcher also estimates about three years maximum.
 The time from solar maximum to next minimum always takes longer than from rising to maximum, Botmer assumes about five years.
 In total, the solar cycle lasts eleven years.
 But at the moment it is the solar maximum that is receiving special attention.
 “We now have higher solar activity and the number of solar storms is increasing,” explains Butmer.

 But the solar storms currently occurring are “small storms,” the researcher emphasizes.
-“For us, these are not huge events, they are completely normal.”
+“These are not huge events for us, they are completely normal.”
 However, there are also major solar storms – and they can have huge impacts.
 “You can take oil pipelines, satellite navigation systems, the effects of radiation on astronauts, on biological systems.
 Air traffic is disrupted, satellites are dropped by up to five kilometres, all these effects,” says Butmer, but he immediately follows up.
 In a clear statement: “In a solar storm, not all processes can occur, but they do not have to occur simultaneously.”
 The same time.

 Overall, Bothmer wants to allay fears of a major solar storm.
 “There are an incredible number of factors that come together that are necessary for a superstorm,” the researcher emphasizes.
 There are more than 10,000 solar storms in an 11-year solar cycle.
 “We have about 50 of them that reach very extreme speeds.
 They’re not all heading toward the Earth, they don’t have the right direction for the magnetic field or they’re hitting the Earth at the wrong time of year.”
 Research observes the strongest solar storms in March, April, September and October.